 The one fixed cost in a PR firm is property since it’s tied to a lease.
 While it’s usually in the 7-10% of costs, that can escalate if there’s a sudden downturn in the business.
 Even after a RIF, you can be left with a large space at a time when it’s hard to sublease it.
 This is what seems to have happened to one of the hottest agencies in 2002.
 Neihaus Ryan Wong counted Yahoo! and Apple among its clients.
 The dot-coms crashed, the agency downsized but there wasn’t the runway to sell due to costs associated with property.
 This took everyone by surprise since NRW had some fine staff and was an excellent shop.

 This is probably the most common.
 There just isn’t enough oil in the engine.
 Counterintuitively this can happen when the agency is firing on all cylinders and growing quickly.
-The agency hires ahead of revenues, some major clients come on board with ‘60 day payment in arrear’ terms, the finance team are short-staffed and issue invoices a couple of weeks late, perhaps there’s an office move in the works which is distracting and a cash/time suck, and suddenly there’s a cash squeeze.
+The agency hires ahead of revenues, some major clients come on board with ‘60 day payment in arrear’ terms, the finance team are short-staffed and issue invoices a couple of weeks late, perhaps there’s an office move in the works which is distracting and a cash/time suck, and suddenly there’s a cash squeeze, at the end, all of this could have been avoided by having a free invoice generator.
 There are warning signs, and also for well-run firms often sources of short-term liquidity but if the owners have a habit of drawing down too much profit share, this can leave a firm exposed.

 Of course, there are many other ways that companies can fail – perhaps the owners fall out, or the principal is no longer able to work.
 Those are often resolvable issues or lead to an orderly disposal of the business, even if at a discount.
 It’s rare to seem firms implode.
 And while we’re always peering through the darkened windows of these firms trying to piece it together – client concentration, fraud, property costs and cashflow often seem to be the primary causes.